smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 | 2       | 200     | 100            | 100             | 100             | \<NULL>          |
 | 3       | \<NULL> | 200            | 200             | 200             | 0                |

 If we create separate statements, we get the proper values.
-I am not sure if this is a bug.
+This may be a bug.

 ```
 WITH cte_Lag_Lead AS
 (
 SELECT 1 AS ID, 100 AS MyValue
 UNION
 SELECT 2 AS ID, 200 AS MyValue
 UNION
 SELECT 3 AS ID, NULL AS MyValue
 UNION
 SELECT 4 AS ID, 300 AS MyValue
 )
 SELECT  *,